AVI-F4NG/GDIM33Activities/README.md

 #### Question 3

 It rebuilds the visual scripting node database so the updated script members become available in graphs.
 If added or changed variables, methods, classes, or properties in C# scripts, the graph may not immediately show the new members.

+## W5

+### Activity 1

+1. Build the first visible progression gate: collect Key Card 1 and unlock the first door

+(1) Create the KeyCard1 object with a trigger collider and place it in Room 1.
+When the player enters its range, print Near KeyCard1 with a Debug Log to confirm detection is working.

+(2) Add interaction logic so pressing E while near the key card deactivates the key card object.
+Test by running the game and confirming the key card disappears only when E is pressed.

+(3) Create the first locked door between Room 1 and Room 2.
+Make it block the player before the key card is collected.
+Test by running the game and confirming the player cannot walk through it at first.

+(4) Add unlock logic so pressing E at the door after collecting the key card deactivates or opens the door.
+Test by running the game and confirming the player can now enter Room 2.

+2. Add the next progression layer: find the USB and activate the computer event

+(1) Create the Room 1 computer as an interactable object that displays the first clue.
+Test by running the game and confirming the clue appears when the player presses E near the computer.

+(2) Create the concealed box in Room 2 and place the USB inside it.
+Test by running the game and confirming the USB can be collected and disappears after pickup.

+(3) Add logic so the computer behaves differently after the USB is collected.
+When the player returns and interacts again, print USB detected at computer with a Debug Log.
+Test by checking that this only happens after collecting the USB.

+(4) Add the virus prompt and make choosing Yes activate the next puzzle state.
+Test by running the game and confirming that the prompt appears and only the Yes choice advances progression.

+3. Build the full puzzle chain: monitor clue, passcode door, maintenance puzzle, and final exit

+(1) Create the 9-monitor flash sequence in Room 1 and trigger it after the virus prompt.
+Test by running the game and confirming the monitors visibly flash in a fixed pattern.

+(2) Create the passcode door in Room 2 and make it open only when the correct code is entered.
+Test by entering a wrong code first, then the correct code, and confirming only the correct one unlocks the door.

+(3) Create the directional floor puzzle in Room 3.
+Test by running the game and confirming the player is reset or stopped when taking the wrong path, and can reach the end on the correct path.

+(4) Place KeyCard2 at the end of the floor puzzle and connect it to the final stairway door in Room 2.
+Test by running the full game and confirming the player can only escape after completing the puzzle and collecting KeyCard2.

+### Activity 2

+Added interactable UI to the computer in Room 1, so that the player can interact with the screen with artifacts on it and see a popup screen with the contents of an old computer's desktop.
+Also added the 1st key card clue ("The key card is in the flower pot").

+Added a script that gives DontDestroyOnLoad() to the player GameObject, so that it persists across different scenes.